 - If he or she doesn’t have time to answer your questions, take your phone call, or do a thorough inspection of the job before giving a quick quote, this could be a red flag that this person is not going to give you the customer service and quality work you need.

 - When a handyman works to prove he/she will be on time, responsive, and willing to listen, that is a sign that this is someone to consider.

-5. Don’t hire a home repair handyman who demands most or all of the money upfront.
+5. Don’t hire a contractor who demands full payment upfront.

 - If you choose to hire a handyman in your area like this, there is very little to stop him or her from taking the money and bailing out if the person is untrustworthy.